SteveL-MSFT/PoshChan-Bot/README.md

 ## Deploying

-This Bot is written as an Azure FunctionApp.
+This Bot is written in PowerShell as an Azure FunctionApp (requires Azure Functions v2).
 To deploy this, create your own Azure FunctionApp and publish the code in the `FunctionApp` folder to your Azure FunctionApp.

 The Bot relies on a GitHub account to be able to post back comments to a Pull Request or Issue.
 Create a custom GitHub